 Both dogs and cats are guilty of trying to eat the same food humans do, especially roast turkey with gravy or ham.
 The smells are so enticing they can’t help but nibble.
 Unfortunately, human food is not okay for pets, and Christmas is another one of those holidays where pets may try to nibble on chocolate, much like on Halloween and Easter.

-Solution: Offer your kitty some turkey or chicken-flavoured wet food that’s veterinarian approved instead of allowing them to eat human food (the tins wet food comes in usually contain gravy, so bonus!).
+Solution: Offer your kitty some turkey or chicken-flavoured wet food that’s vet-approved instead of allowing them to eat human food (the tins wet food comes in usually contain gravy, so bonus!).
 Feed your kitty away from where you’re having Christmas dinner.
-If you have kids or are expecting children visitors, it’s a good idea to take them aside and show them exactly what they can and cannot give kitty as far as treats and food go.
+If you have kids or are expecting children visitors, it’s a good idea to take them aside and show them exactly what they can and cannot give kittens as far as treats and food go.

 We understand that these are a lot of precautions to worry about during Christmas, but don’t let this get you down!
 You can still have a wonderful holiday season by following our cat care advice.
-This is the time of the year where being with the ones you love matters the most; if you include your kitty in the mix, we’re sure you won’t miss the other stuff at all!
+This is the time of the year where being with the ones you love matters the most.
+If you include your cat in the mix, we’re sure you won’t miss the other stuff at all!